The Dangers of Drinking for Two: Alcohol and Birth Defects

 Fetal Alcohol Syndrome (FAS)

-- Abnormal facial features, including abnormalities of the nose and lip areas
+- Abnormal facial features, including abnormalities of the eyes, nose, and lip areas

 - Lower than normal height and weight